HERE'S WHY THE COASTAL GRANDMOTHER AESTHETIC IS JUST WHAT WE NEED NOW...

 Coastal Grandmother is both a vibe and a tribe.
 The vibe is most definitely about embracing the life you’re in and knowing what you unapologetically love - making the small moments beautiful - an approach I’ve always embraced but seem to have adopted more fervently in midlife.
 It’s about making life count and finding gratitude in the smallest of things.
 A feel good movement - one that whispers wellbeing, joy and nurture… without going full on Goop and requiring you to steam your vagina or partake of regular juice fasts.

 As for the tribe - after seeing my Instagram Story ramblings from last night, my friend Lou messaged me early in the morning as I was writing this.
 She and I are sisters from another mother and the moment she saw it on Tiktok she thought of me and my overarching love for Keaton.
 Over on Whats App she wisely stated that it’s all about finding your tribe - women of our age whom we can relate to.
 And in some cases (mostly mine), obsess over.
 Since I started writing this, Keaton herself has championed the CG movement too - as if I didn’t love her enough already.
+[Update 2026: Re reading this post and re watching her movies feels so poignant since Diane Keaton passed away.
+She truly was one of the all time icons - is it possible to miss someone you didn’t know?
+I do.]

 Finding others to identify with isn’t just the preserve of the younger generations - in midlife, it's a concept that feels more important than ever.
 I don’t mean to bring down the mood over a hashtag meant for joyous escapism, but after feeling sometimes feeling adrift these past few years, finding connections and women of my life stage I can relate to - fact or fiction, aspirational or inspirational - is the breath of fresh (coastal) air I’m constantly craving.